57blocks/website-article/articles/Image Search: Leveraging Image Models, Large Language Models, and Multimodal Models/README.md

 ![figure 2 General framework of the CBIR system.png](figure%202%20General%20framework%20of%20the%20CBIR%20system.png#center)

 ::: center
-Fig 2.General Framework of the CBIR system[^first]
+Fig 2.
+General framework of the CBIR system[^first]
 :::
 ![figure 3 A general pipeline of SIFT- and CNN-based retrieval models.png](figure%203%20A%20general%20pipeline%20of%20SIFT-%20and%20CNN-based%20retrieval%20models.png#center)
 ::: center
-Fig 3.A general pipline of SIFT- and CNN-based retrieval models[^third]
+Fig 3.
+A general pipline of SIFT- and CNN-based retrieval models[^third]
 :::

 #### 3.1.1 Image Feature Extraction Model